 South Boston Massachusetts, USA Travel Guide

 Castle Island Loop (flat, 2.2 miles, scenic harbor views) is suitable for all fitness levels.
-Boston Harbor Islands, accessible by ferry, present hiking trails of different difficulty.
+Boston Harbor Islands, can be reached by ferry, present hiking trails of varying difficulty.

 Kayaking and paddleboarding are available in Fort Point Channel and Boston Harbor, presenting an unique perspective of the city skyline.
-Sailing lessons and rentals are also offered.
+Sailing courses and rentals are also offered.

 Swimming is permitted at Carson Beach and Pleasure Bay during designated summer seasons, offering refreshing dips in Dorchester Bay.